jordanbemmels/kiwi-holocene/01_Identify_Zchr_scaffolds.md

 ## Identify which aligned kiwi scaffolds are putatively on the Z-chromosome

 These are any kiwi scaffolds aligning to known ostrich Z-chromosome scaffolds.
-A list of ostrich Z-chromosome scaffolds is available from Fig. 1 in [Zhang et al. (2015)](doi:10.1186/s13742-015-0062-9).
-Exclude from this list the erroneously placed scaffolds from [Xu et al. (2019)](doi:10.1093/gbe/evz154), i.e., those which were determined to have been erroneously mapped to the Z-chromosome.
+A list of ostrich Z-chromosome scaffolds is available from Fig. 1 in [Zhang et al. (2015)](https://doi.org/10.1186/s13742-015-0062-9).
+Exclude from this list the erroneously placed scaffolds from [Xu et al. (2019)](https://doi.org/10.1093/gbe/evz154), i.e., those which were determined to have been erroneously mapped to the Z-chromosome.

-Citations:
 Zhang J, Li C, Zhou Q, Zhang G. 2015 Improving the ostrich genome assembly using optical mapping data.
-Gigascience 4, 4–6. (doi:10.1186/s13742-015-0062-9)
+Gigascience 4, 4–6.
 Xu L, Wa Sin SY, Grayson P, Edwards S V., Sackton TB, Mank J. 2019 Evolutionary dynamics of sex chromosomes of Paleognathous birds.
 Genome Biol.
 Evol.
-11, 2376–2390. (doi:10.1093/gbe/evz154)
+11, 2376–2390.